physicsranger/encounter_calibration/README.md

 The repo includes CSV files with simulated data for 10,000 encounters of each of the 4 difficulty categories.
 The included _Evaluate\_SimData_ notebook demonstrates reading in the simulated data and some exploration of the results.

-A medium blog post summarizing the findings in that notebook is forthcoming.
+I summarized the findings in that notebook in a [blog post](https://medium.com/@tyrel.j.johnson/calibrating-d-d-encounter-difficulties-528a584e8f39).

 Plots generated from that notebook are included in the plots directory.
 The output scikit-learn trained StandardScaler, PCA, and LogisticRegression objects from the notebook analysis are included in a pickle file in the outputs directory.